 He hated my politics, but we got along personally really well.

-And um, you know, later became Bill Campbell.
+And, you know, later became Bill Campbell.

-We've had an up and down relationship.
+We had an up and down relationship.

-I had more fun on the radio with Hosea than I could ever imagine in my life.
+You know, but Hosea Williams, God rest his soul, had more fun on the radio with Hosea than I could ever imagine in my life.

-And uh, you know, just amazing people.
+And, you know, just amazing people.

 And anyway, they're about to make the biggest mistake in Georgia.

-I've been writing a Georgia governor all day saying, come on my radio show.
+I've been writing to Georgia governor all day saying, come on my radio show because Brian Kemp is the governor.

-And everybody I know in Georgia, because my roots are pretty strong there.
+And everybody I know in Georgia, because my roots are pretty strong there, it's like, what the hell is this governor doing?

-Now he barely beat Stacey Abrams.
+Now, he barely beats Stacey Abrams.

-I don't think he wins that governorship, but for Donald Trump's help.
+I don't think he wins that governorship but for Donald Trump's help.

 I think there are people that Donald Trump helps do better, and then there are people that he outright helps win.